marcboudreau/hvc/SPECIFICATION.md

 ## `copies[*].values.<value_name>.mount-point`

 Use the `copies[*].values.<value_name>.mount-point` key to specify the path where the KV Secrets Engine of the tarsourceget secret is mounted.
+If this key is not provided, the *mount-point* is assumed to be `kv`.

 ## `copies[*].values.<value_name>.path`

 Use the `copies[*].values.<value_name>.path` key to specify the path of the source secret within its KV Secrets Engine.
+If this key is not provided, the source *path* is assumed to be the same as the target *path* specified in the `copies[*].path` key.

 ## `copies[*].values.<value_name>.key`

 Use the `copies[*].values.<value_name>.key` key to specify the key of the key-value mapping within the source secret to copy into the `<value_name>` mapping in the target secret.
+If this key is not provided, the source *key* is assumed to be the same as the target key specified in the `copies[*].values.<value_name>` key.